seankelliher/nyc-firehouses/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/nyc-firehouses?style=flat-square)](/LICENSE.txt)
-## Header and Navigation
+## NYC Firehouses

-A listing on firehouses in New York City pulled NYC Open Data and built with Vue and Express.
+A listing of firehouses in New York City pulled from NYC Open Data and built with Vue and Express.

 ## Project Status